-When patients come into our office at Westfield Premier Physicians with concerns they may have “the flu,” I’ve come to learn over the years the term means different things to different people.
+When patients come into our office at Westfield Premier Physicians with worries they may have “the flu,” I’ve come to learn over the years the term means different things to different people.

 As a nurse practitioner, one of the first things I do is ask the patient to describe their flu symptoms.
 Many think symptoms of feeling achy and puny from a cold are caused by the flu, while others with vomiting and diarrhea think they have the stomach flu.